|

 Period on Home Office List - 1884-1891.

-out a total of 130 hangings, including those of five women plus that of John
+carried out a total of 130 hangings, including those of five women plus that of

-Lee (see below).
-He was the first British executioner to write his memoirs,
+John Lee (see below).
+He was the first British executioner to write his

-"My Experiences as an Executioner" which is still available in
+memoirs, "My Experiences as an Executioner" which is still available

-worked in England, Scotland, Ireland and Wales, but strangely
+his methods.
+He worked in England, Scotland, Ireland and Wales, but

 His seven years in office were not without event.

-to be dragged to the gallows screaming "Murder, Murder" and
+arsenic and had to be dragged to the gallows screaming "Murder,

 “Richard Chester”, not his real name which he kept concealed.
 He assisted Berry on a few other